grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Deep within Captain Percy she pushed down a primitive urge to run.
 A fresh young sub driver might crank as hard as she could on the throttle to get away from a threat.
 But evolution had moved submarines toward a different escape tactic: slink away silently.
 They were in a very, very slow-speed race: get out of range of the pursuer's sonar, as slowly and quietly as possible.

-[//]: # (----- EDITED TO HERE -----)

-After a few more minutes of staring at an empty black sea, seeing nothing and at the same time knowing they were out there, Percy could no longer stand just relying on Chips' range estimates.
-She lowered the periscope and slipped down the ladder and stepped over to the navigation table.
+After a few more minutes of staring at an empty black sea -- seeing nothing and at the same time knowing they were out there -- Percy could no longer stand just relying on Chips' range estimates.
+She lowered the periscope and slipped down the ladder and stepped to the navigation table.
 Chips immediately understood what she was doing, and without saying anything handed Percy a piece of scrap paper on which she had written a list of ranges and bearings for the contact in pencil.

 Captain Percy leaned over the navigation table, holding her flashlight pointed at their location on the chart with one hand.
 At the same time she read the markings on Chips' paper and used her other hand to lay down the contact's course and times on the chart with a grease pencil.
-She then marked out their own progress since they picked up the contact on sonar, but it was so short it almost didn't merit marking on the chart.
+She then marked out their own progress since they picked up the contact on sonar, but it was so short it almost did not merit marking the chart.

-"Fuck they're moving fast."
-Said Percy to herself.
-"We might be able to fucking see them already."
+"Fuck they're moving fast," said Percy to herself.
+She reached the conclusion of her calculations, "they should be within sight already."

-"Fuckin' possible, ya."
-Agreed Chips.
+"Fuckin' possible, ya," agreed Chips.

 [//]: # (### Percy sees the sub with the ram through the periscope again)